• Disease Overview

 Disease Overview

-Ellis-Van Creveld syndrome is a rare genetic disorder characterized by short limb dwarfism, additional fingers and/or toes (polydactyly), abnormal development of fingernails and, in over half of the cases, congenital heart defects.
-Motor development and intelligence are normal.
-This disorder is inherited as an autosomal recessive condition.
+Ellis-Van Creveld syndrome is a rare genetic disorder that is mainly characterized by short limbs, additional fingers and/or toes (polydactyly), abnormal development of fingernails and, in over half of the patients, congenital heart defects.
+Nearly 50% of patients die by 18 months of age from cardiopulmonary complications.
+Motor development and intelligence are usually normal.
+This disorder is caused by variants in several different genes including the EVC1 and EVC2 genes and occasionally the DYNC2LI1, DYNC2H1, GLI1, WDR35, PRKACA, PRKACB and SMO genes.
+Inheritance is autosomal recessive in most cases.
+EVC syndrome caused by variants in PRKACA or PRKACB is inherited in an autosomal dominant manner.
+Treatment is symptom-specific and generally requires a team of medical professionals.

 • Next section >